DyogenIBENS/LibsDyogen/README.txt

 Installation:
 -------------
-# The easiest way is to launch the remote script INSTALL.sh hosted on github
+# The easiest way to install LibsDyogen is to launch the remote script INSTALL.sh hosted on github
 # This script will clone the github deposit itself
 # Dependencies will be installed with the package manager "apt-get" of debian distributions
 # LibsDyogen and its plugged softwares will be installed into /home/${USER}/Libs